-There’s a charm during the holiday season in Europe unlike any other I’ve experienced.
-A magical ambience fills the region with people smiling and laughing, enjoying gluehwein (warm mulled wine) and each other’s company in historic squares and small streets in old villages.
-I was lucky enough to cruise with Julie of The Little Kitchen last December, aboard a Viking Cruise that sailed along the Danube River, in Europe.
-The route, called the Romantic Danube, included:
+There’s a charm during the holiday season in Europe unlike any other place I’ve experienced.
+A magical ambience fills the region with people smiling and laughing, enjoying glühwein together and each other’s company in historic squares and small streets in old villages.
+I was lucky enough to board a Viking Christmas River Cruise that sailed along the Danube River, stopping at different size cities with dazzling Christmas markets.

 - Budapest, Hungary

 - Krems, Austria

 - Passau, Germany

 I met my friend Julie Deily, of The Little Kitchen, in Budapest to board the Viking Atla river cruise ship.
 She graciously invited me on the cruise even knowing I’d have to leave early.
 (I had to fly back to the United States after our stop in Passau, Germany for a prior obligation.
 But the four stops I was able to experience were well worth the trip.)